Matter All-Devices Application#

 To run the application, specify the device type using the --device flag.
 The

-application supports running multiple devices simultaneously by specifying the
+The application supports running multiple devices simultaneously by specifying the flag multiple times.

 # Clean up KVS storage if needed